darrenclark/quarkus-kafka-redis-error-after-shutdown/README.md

 # kafka-redis-error-after-shutdown

+⚠️ Not a bug, just found `quarkus.reactive-messaging.kafka.enable-graceful-shutdown-in-dev-and-test-mode=true`

+---

 Bug reproduction for crashes when shutting down a Quarkus SmallRye Message kafka consumer that uses Redis.

 (Quarkus version 3.8.2)